argilla-io/argilla/argilla/docs/how_to_guides/annotate.md

 It displays the records in a vertical list.
 Once the view is active, some functions from the **control panel** will be available to optimize the records reading.
 You define the number of records to display by page between `10`, `25`, `50` , `100` and the option to fix the card height by selecting `Expand records` or `Collapse records`.

+!!! tip
-**You should use this when:** you have a good understanding of your data and want to apply your knowledge based on things like similarity search, filter patterns, and suggestion score thresholds.
+    You should use this when you have a good understanding of your data and want to apply your knowledge based on things like similarity search, filter patterns, and suggestion score thresholds.

+!!! note
-**You should consider that:** bulk view does not show suggestions in bulk view (except for Spans) and will always convert questions to Draft queue when working with multiple question types.
+    You should consider that bulk view does not show suggestions in bulk view (except for Spans) and will always convert questions to Draft queue when working with multiple question types.

 !!! tip
     With multiple questions, think about using the bulk view to annotate massively one question.
 Then, you can complete the annotation per records from the draft queue.